Dakuider/Eallfedem/Campaign/Session7.md

 - Insight DC13 reveals orcs don't seem to be striking to kill
 - if party defeats orcs, go back to previous scene
 - if party is defeated, they start **Orcish Imprisonment**

+## Assassination of Zilug

+- once within 5 miles of Straflan Ruins, party should make a stealth check
+  - if they don't, *go to* **Orcish Patrol Encounter**
+- sewer entrance is about five hundred feet south of the bridge to the Straflan Ruins
+  - there will be Red Fangs of Shargaas guarding the sewer that the party will need to deal with
+  - *go to* **Orcish Patrol Encounter**

+- if party manages to defeat the Orcish Patrol, they'll need to stealth through the main area of the Straflan Sewers
+  - this will likely be impossible unless the party either
+    - waits till deep in the night for orcs to cycle to sleep
+    - disguises themselves as Red Fangs (DC18 deception/disguise kit)

+### Grimdash and Keros Enter Straflan Sewers

+- stealth rolls
+  - Keros - 17
+  - Grimdash - 4
+  - avg 10.5
+- there are 2 Red Fang Orcs guarding the entrance
+  - perception rolls 9.5 avg
+- Grimdash perceives the two Orcs and waits for signal from the other party members

+- Grimdash and Keros can hear Tarfu and his two scouts returning through the entrance to the sewers
+- everyone hears the explosion that Malak causes at the colosseum
+  - 2 Red Fang Orc guards perk up and turn towards noise

+## Griffon Encounter

+- 2-4 griffons in a hunting party ambush party
+- DC13 persuasion/animal handling to convince griffons to end encounter
+- Nat20 to be temporary mounts
+- advantage on check if offering griffons meat
+- disadvantage on check if Grimdash is wild shaped

 ## Orcish Imprisonment